-If you choose to use melatonin, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
+If you choose to use Advanced Sleep Melatonin, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
 Do not use more of this product than is recommended on the label.

-Use the lowest dose of melatonin when you first start taking this product.
+Use the lowest dose of Advanced Sleep Melatonin when you first start taking this product.

-Take melatonin at bedtime, or when you are getting ready for sleep.
-If you use this product to treat jet lag, take the melatonin at bedtime on the day you arrive at your destination and keep using this product for 2 to 5 days.
+Take Advanced Sleep Melatonin at bedtime, or when you are getting ready for sleep.
+If you use this product to treat jet lag, take the Advanced Sleep Melatonin at bedtime on the day you arrive at your destination and keep using this product for 2 to 5 days.

-If you take this product to treat other conditions not related to sleep, follow your healthcare provider's instructions about when and how to take melatonin.
+If you take this product to treat other conditions not related to sleep, follow your healthcare provider's instructions about when and how to take Advanced Sleep Melatonin.

 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.